 She leaves to cherish her memory: her children, Sharon Allen, Barbara (John) Lunn, Carl Moore, Cynthia Moore and Kenneth Moore of Kansas City, MO; 12 grandchildren, Erica (Lenny), Michael, Jillian, Carl Jr., Shannon, Bryan, Jamillia (Kuuku), John IV (Trejuanna), Angel, Kiana, Kayla and Da’Niro; 6 great grandsons, Gabriel Jr., Leo, Jewell, Bryan Jr., Kweku and Ekow ; brother, Earnett (Karen) Gaither of Stuttgart, ARK; Sister-in-law, Erma Lee Mack of Kansas City, MO; Brother-in-laws, Johnny Moore of Lincoln, NE, James Buckner of Kansas City, MO and Norman Austin of Stuttgart, Arkansas; and a play son, Denard (Renita) Mitchell.
 She also leaves a host of Nieces, Nephews, Church Family and many Friends.

-To send flowers to Dessie's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dessie Moore, please visit our floral store.